basho/basho_docs/source/languages/en/riak/theory/why-riak.md

 ## What is Riak?

 Riak is a distributed database designed to deliver maximum data availability by distributing data across multiple servers.
 As long as your client can reach *one* Riak server, it should be able to write data.
-In most failure scenarios, the data you want to read should be available, albeit it may not be the most up-to-date version of that data.
+In most failure scenarios, the data you want to read should be available, although it may not be the most up-to-date version of that data.

 This fundamental tradeoff&mdash;high availability in exchange for possibly outdated information&mdash;informs the key architectural decisions behind Riak.
 This idea of "eventual consistency" is a common one in distributed systems, with DNS and web caches as two notable examples.